 When it comes to secure code training for developers, educational outcomes leave a lot to be desired.
 Many companies spend big, only to see minimal returns in practice.
 And little wonder.

 When it comes to secure code training for developers, educational outcomes leave a lot to be desired.
 Many companies spend big, only to see minimal returns in practice.
 And little wonder.
 Present research* shows that developers believe that learning secure code is boring and that learning how to implement secure code is challenging.
-New approaches to secure coding training are needed, so in 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research into developers' attitudes towards secure coding, secure code practices, and security operations (sign up for your copy here).
+New approaches to secure coding training are needed, so in 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research into developers' attitudes towards secure coding, secure code practices, and security operations (download whitepaper here).